FAQs (FREQUENTLY ASKED QUESTIONS)

 Is UpRiver Village a senior living community?

 No, UpRiver Village is not a place or location.
-It is a support network designed to help keep older adults living comfortably in their own homes and engaged in their communities as long as possible.
+It is a support network designed to help keep our neighbors, 55+ or disabled, living comfortably in their own homes and engaged in their communities as long as possible.

 Is UpRiver Village a non-profit organization?